zrongtu/GO-YOLOv7/README.md

 ```

 ## License
-This project is released under the MIT license.
+GO-YOLOv7 is released under the MIT license.

 ## Contact
+For more information, please contact the author's email: istuzhirong@163.com